FDU's Master's in Public Health is ranked by University HQ as the #22 Best Online Master's Degree in Public Health in the nation..

 - PUBH 7304 Comparative Health Care Systems

-- Virtual Open House: To learn more about one of the nation’s top ranked online Master of Public Health programs, attend one of our upcoming Virtual Open Houses hosted by program director, Dr. Bojana Stojsic.
-The Open House will include a program overview and Q&A session with faculty for all interested, including applicants, families, and advisors:
+- Virtual Open House: To learn more about one of the nation’s top ranked online Master of Public Health programs, attend one of our upcoming Virtual Open Houses hosted by the program director.
+The Open House will include a program overview and Q&A session with faculty for all interested, including applicants, families, and advisors.

 Hear From Current and Former Students